-- Nøkkelord: Business Assurance, Group
+- Nøkkelord: Business Assurance, Group, Other sectors

 These findings emerge from an international survey conducted by DNV GL - Business Assurance, a world leading certification body, and the research institute GFK Eurisko, on more than 1,100 professionals from businesses in different sectors in Europe, the Americas and Asia.